emarcins/stopwach/README.md

 ### Web stopwatch, small smart app ⏱️

-Brief and concise script what helps you to time measure, wrote in **vanilla.js.** ⏲️
+Brief and concise script which helps you to time measure, wrote in **vanilla.js.** ⏲️
 <br />

-App contains a start, pause and stop options and also has a smart archive, what let you show you all measures and delete them.
+App contains a start, pause and stop options and also has a smart archive, which let you show you all measures and delete them.
 <br />
 The language of program is polish 🇵🇱
 <br/>